2021/07/02 at 9:05 pm

 The V71a has these functions also, but they call them REM.ID, so poor comparison?
 Yes, I think so.
 The one thing I have NEVER seen on a Chinese radio is the Automatic Repeater Offset where the radio knows the + and - offsets for its operating bands.
 Every Japanese-built radio (Big 3) has this feature built-in as part of the firmware coding, and none of the Chinese build radios have it.
 This is such a nice feature, but I can live without it.

 After a few weeks of use, a lot of scanning, and hosting three nets for two clubs, the radio is a solid performer.
 There is one little thing that catches me each time I transmit though, the electronic T/R switch is very audible for what it is.
 It is not loud, but you can hear an audible click when the transceiver is activated.
 It is nowhere as loud as the click on my former (sold) MD9600 DMR dual-band radio.
 I find myself using this radio over my Kenwood daily and will probably continue until after I get it installed in the car.

 I know there was a lot of comparing of radios from the traditional big guys and the assumed lower quality Chinese radios.
 A lot of them are junk, but I do believe that Wouxun has differentiated itself as a higher-quality radio manufacturer.
 I have owned Baofeng, TYT, and other Chinese equipment, and always come to expect them to be junk, as most are.
 I have heard from many sources that Wouxun is a top-tier provider and I think it is so.
 I told Carrie, KD5YIZ (XYL) that I would not mind having another one.

 The radio is solid and is a great performer.
-After three weeks, I am happy to report now that the front end does not overload, just like my Kenwood is able to resist it.
+After three weeks, I am happy to report now that the front end does not overload, just like my Kenwood can resist it.

-This post was written over a period of three weeks just to make sure what I was saying was correct.
+This post was written over three weeks just to make sure what I was saying was correct.